How the Test is Performed

-This test is done to tell if you have abnormal hemoglobin that causes sickle cell disease and sickle cell trait.
+This test is done to tell if a person has abnormal hemoglobin that causes sickle cell disease and sickle cell trait.
+Hemoglobin is a protein in red blood cells that carries oxygen.

 In sickle cell disease, a person has two abnormal hemoglobin S genes.
 A person with sickle cell trait has only one of these abnormal genes and no symptoms, or only mild ones.